 - Michael MacHarg A

 $70 CDN with free shipping within Canada, $12 CDN shipping to the United States, and $15 CDN shipping rest of the world.
 To order, please email Terry Ackland:

 Designed in collaboration with Patrick McLaurin.
 Many recordings of Patrick playing Overtone reeds can be found on his blog.
-Below are three select recordings from his blog.
+Below are four select recordings from his blog.
 Keep in mind these recordings are made with one microphone and are unedited, so the chanter drone balance is heavily influenced by the microphone position which is biased toward the drones in most of Patrick’s recordings.